microsoft/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.api.md

 import { IEventThisPlaceHolder } from '@fluidframework/core-interfaces';
 import { IExperimentalIncrementalSummaryContext } from '@fluidframework/runtime-definitions';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
-import { IFluidHandle } from '@fluidframework/core-interfaces';
+// TODO: IFluidHandle should be encapsulated, and identified in a more robust way, (ex: via prototype or symbol instead of magic but collision prone field name). https://dev.azure.com/fluidframework/internal/_workitems/edit/1507 import { IFluidHandle } from '@fluidframework/core-interfaces';
 import { IFluidLoadable } from '@fluidframework/core-interfaces';
 import { IFluidSerializer } from '@fluidframework/shared-object-base';